lortza/lortza.github.io/_posts/2017-11-30-kill-the-rails-server.md

 kill -9 56134
 ```

-this post it brought to you with help from [this stackoverflow question](https://stackoverflow.com/questions/24627701/a-server-is-already-running-check-tmp-pids-server-pid-exiting-rails)
+this post is brought to you with help from [this stackoverflow question](https://stackoverflow.com/questions/24627701/a-server-is-already-running-check-tmp-pids-server-pid-exiting-rails)